Aliases for KIDINS220 Gene

 GeneCards Summary for KIDINS220 Gene

-KIDINS220 (Kinase D-Interacting Substrate, 220kDa) is a Protein Coding gene.
-Diseases associated with KIDINS220 include rectal prolapse and rectal disease.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+KIDINS220 (Kinase D-Interacting Substrate 220kDa) is a Protein Coding gene.
+Diseases associated with KIDINS220 include rectal prolapse and neurogenic bowel.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include PDZ domain binding and protein kinase regulator activity.
-An important paralog of this gene is TANC1.
+An important paralog of this gene is RNASEL.

 UniProtKB/Swiss-Prot Summary for KIDINS220 Gene